advenk/av-blog/src/data/blog/gsoc25/gsoc-week-5.md

 ## Introduction

 This is the 5th week of my journey with GSoC and enhancing the neural extraction pipeline for Hindi information extraction.
-Over the past week, I worked on expanding the existing link prediction notebook and finally implementing and benchmarking some link predictions models (namely TransE and ConvE) on our extracted hindi knowledge graph.
-I also tried out my idea of integrating a small language model like gemma3 into the existing indIE architecture.
-We come up with some suprising results!
+Over the past week, I worked on expanding the existing link prediction notebook and finally implementing and benchmarking some link prediction models (namely TransE and ConvE) on our extracted hindi knowledge graph.
+I also tried out my idea of integrating a small language model like Gemma 3 into the existing indIE architecture.
+We come up with some surprising results!

 ---
 ## Link Prediction

 ### Pruning and Data Preperation
 As discussed in the last week's post, I decided to prune the graph to have a semantically sensical final graph for the models to work with.
-By eliminating noisy relations and pruning the graph, we not only enhance model output metrics but also efficiency of training and running.
+By eliminating noisy relations and pruning the graph, we not only enhance model output metrics but also its training and execution efficiency.

 ```code
 RELATION_BLACKLIST = [